croz-ltd/nrich/README.md

 - nrich-security-csrf

-   Intended as a replacement for spring security csrf functionality.
-It works with springs webmvc and webflux libraries.
+   Intended as a replacement for Spring Security csrf functionality.
+It works with Spring Web MVC and WebFlux libraries.
 Clients should define initial token url and after that send generated token with each request in a header or as a parameter.

 - nrich-spring-boot

-   Adds additional functionality to spring boot. i.e. `ConditionalOnPropertyNotEmpty` annotation that checks if a property is not empty.
+   Adds additional functionality to Spring Boot. i.e. `ConditionalOnPropertyNotEmpty` annotation that checks if a property is not empty.

 - nrich-spring-util